KrzysztofKowalczyk/demo-tracing-through-logs/readme.md

 # Demo of tracing with logs

-This code run 2 separate can dump tracing info to logs in json format that later can be read from file / Splunk / ElasticSearch and imported to Jaeger.
+This code run 2 separate service, where one is depending on another.
+Both service dump tracing information to log file in json format.
+This file is read by another process which parse it and exports traces to Jaeger through HTTP port.

+It is a PoC and could be extended to import data from Splunk or ElasticSearch instead.

 # How to run the demo

 First run:

 ```sh